a depiction of the demon Amaymon (based on the medieval descriptions)

 Who or What is Amaymon?

-The principal purpose of acknowledging Amaymon in a ritual is not to summon him for a favor, but to restrain him and the other Kings.
-This act of binding is considered essential because the 72 lesser spirits of the Ars Goetia are believed to be under the ultimate command of one of these four Kings.
+In rituals, the demon is not called for help but is instead restrained, along with the other Kings.
+This binding is important because the 72 lesser spirits of the Ars Goetia are thought to be under the control of these four Kings.

-If a practitioner fails to restrain the ruling King, the King can potentially release his subordinate spirit or cause the practitioner great harm.
-Thus, Amaymon represents a force of ultimate, directional authority that must be ceremonially overcome before any lesser spirit can be safely commanded.
+If a practitioner does not restrain the ruling King, the King might release his subordinate spirit or harm the practitioner.
+Because of this, Amaymon is seen as a powerful authority who must be controlled in rituals before any lesser spirit can be safely summoned.

 “Amaymon” Meaning

-One hypothesis connects the name to the Greek term mēmōn (μημων), meaning ‘wise’ or ‘prudent’, possibly through the Latin equivalent memor.
-However, this connection is purely speculative and would be a deeply ironic etymology for a figure representing a malign, unholy authority.
+One idea is that the name comes from the Greek word mēmōn (μημων), meaning ‘wise’ or ‘prudent,’ possibly through the Latin word memor.
+However, this is just a guess and would be ironic for an entity known for evil authority.

 How to Pronounce “Amaymon” in English